ankithmjain/spring-ai-workshop/README.md

 ## Getting Started

 1. Clone this repository
-2. Configure your database in `application.properties`
+2. Configure your database in `application.yml` refer https://github.com/pgvector/pgvector
 3. Run the application with `./gradlew bootRun`

 ## API Endpoints